JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 </p></details>
 ```

 The testing code in the previous exercise uses the MLDatasets package.
 This package provides many well-known datasets used in machine learning.
 One of them is the `MNIST` dataset of hand-written digits.
-When we run the testing code from the previous exercise, we get the following result
+When we run the testing code from the previous exercise, we get the following result.

 ![](image_1.svg)

 Even though the dataset should contain only images of hand-written digits, the resulting image does not seem to be a digit.
-The reason is, that images in the MNIST dataset are stored in the **width x height** format and the Plots package assumes **height x width** format.
-We can simply solve this issue by redefining the `image` function as follows
+The reason is that images in the MNIST dataset are stored in the **width x height** format, and the Plots package assumes **height x width** format.
+We can simply solve this issue by redefining the `image` function as follows.

 ```julia
 function image(x::AbstractMatrix{T}; flip = true) where {T <: Real}